aviatesk/EscapeAnalysis.jl/README.md

 ```

 The key observation here is that this backward analysis allows escape information to flow
-naturally along the use-def chain rather than control-flow[^backandforth].
+naturally along the use-def chain rather than control-flow[^BackandForth].
-As a result, this scheme enables a simple implementation of escape analysis,
+As a result this scheme enables a simple implementation of escape analysis,
-e.g. `PhiNode` for example can be handled relatively simply by propagating
+e.g. `PhiNode` for example can be handled simply by propagating escape information
-escape information imposed on the `PhiNode` itself to its predecessor values:
+imposed on a `PhiNode` to its predecessor values:
 ```julia
 julia> code_escapes((Bool, String, String)) do cnd, s, t
            if cnd